 In the submission process the applicants must provide the following information:

 - Title and subject of the satellite.

-- Personal data of the satellite organiser and co-organisers, including a publications database ID (ORCID, zbMATH, Scopus, or similar)
+- Personal data of the satellite organiser and co-organizers, including a publications database ID (ORCID, zbMATH, Scopus, or similar).

 - Up to 3 MSC2010 codes best describing the proposed satellite subject.